SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-session.md

 ## Overview

 This tutorial is part of a series of tutorials which aims to introduce users to Solace Messaging in Pivotal Cloud Foundry.
-Solace Messaging in Pivotal Cloud Foundry is delivered as a tile on the [Pivotal Network](https://network.pivotal.io/){:target="_blank"}. you can see the [Solace Messaging for Pivotal Cloud Foundry documentation](http://docs.pivotal.io/solace-messaging/){:target="_blank"} for full details.
+Solace Messaging in Pivotal Cloud Foundry is delivered as a tile on the [Pivotal Network]({{ site.links-pivotal }}){:target="_blank"}. you can see the [Solace Messaging for Pivotal Cloud Foundry Documentation]({{ site.links-pivotal-solace }}){:target="_blank"} for full details.

 This tutorial is based on the [Spring Cloud]({{ site.baseurl }}/spring-cloud) tutorial, adding a demonstration on how to connect to the Solace Messaging service using TLS.